conda/conda/docs/source/using/test-drive.rst

 **Install a package with pip**

-For packages that are not available from conda or Anaconda.org, we can often install the package with pip.
+For packages that are not available from conda or Anaconda.org, we can often install the package with pip (short for "pip installs packages").

 TIP:  Pip is only a package manager, so it cannot manage environments for you.
 Pip cannot even update Python, because unlike conda it does not consider Python a package.
 But it does install some things that conda does not, and vice versa.
 Both pip and conda are included in Anaconda and Miniconda.
-Pip install packages

 We activate the environment where we want to put the program, then pip install a program named “See”: